sunpy/sunpy.org/README.md

 .. post:: <Date>
    :author: <Name>
    :tags: <Tag list with spaces>
    :category: <One of the below>
 ```

+Please note that the date for the post is different to the way it is written for the blog filename.
+Since this date is reader facing, we want month day year **e.g.,** 14 May 2056.
+Also we try to enforce one line per sentence.

-The current range of categories we have "offically" are:
+The current range of categories we have "officially" are:

 * Release
 * Update
+* GSoC
-* GSOC
+* SOCIS

+Please select the one that is more appropriate, for many `Update` would be enough.
 I am sure more will be added with time.

-For tags, you can choose what you prefer for your post.
+For tags, you can choose what you prefer for your post but please don't use any that are in the categories list.

 ## Colors